tdongsi/SqlTests/octopress/source/syllabus/index.markdown

 12. Bash: Cookbooks for various bash commands
 12. Random hidden notes: going in year 2015
     1. Sql Test Runner: test automation approaches for SQL-based ETL processes.
 Category:SqlRunner.

+#### Language-specific

+When picking a language, make sure you have at least the following operations down pat:

+* Initializing and using hash-backed maps (dictionaries) and sets
+* Performing queue and stack operations (whether using an array, like with Ruby’s pop/shift, or an explicit standard library implementation like Java’s Stack and Linked List-backed Queue classes)
+* Defining classes with constructors and attributes, static and instance methods, and defining a subclass and interface
+* Throwing exceptions for (1) invalid input and (2) custom messages
+* Iterating through arrays and dictionaries (both key and values)—including iterating while maintaining an index (Ruby’s eachwithindex, Python’s enumerate)
+* Casting between strings and integers
+* Strings: get character at index, get range, concatenate
+* Initializing 2d arrays
+* Arithmetic: modulus (remainder), division (if the first operand is an integer, will it round the result to an integer?), rounding (ceiling and floor)
+* (Bonus) Switch statements
+* (Bonus) Built-in language sorting.
+Quickly defining a comparator to sort an array.
+* (More advanced candidates) The 5 standard bit manipulation operations (L/R shifts, not, or, and, xor)

+Have some opinions about it
+* What do you like about language X?
+* What don’t you like about it?
+* How does it compare to (another language you profess to know)?
+Similarities/differences?

 #### More on Technical Preparation